Ultimate Guide To Nepal

 Sadly, it’s the end of our ultimate guide to Nepal blog.
 Nepal is more than a tourist destination and has much to offer.
 To fully understand this, you must visit this landlocked South Asian country.

 Nepali people are always eager to meet visitors and will welcome you with open arms.
-Also, you may experience some health hazards like altitude sickness, motion sickness, and such.
+However, you may experience some health hazards, such as altitude and motion sickness.
 So, it’s better to be prepared beforehand.

 But one thing we guarantee is you won’t be homesick.
 So, do come and explore Nepal.